Baccaurea ramiflora

 Baccaurea ramiflora is a species of flowering plant in the family Phyllanthaceae.
 This slow-growing evergreen tree is sometimes referred to in English by the common name Burmese grape.
 It grows up to 25 m in height, with a spreading crown and thin bark.

 Distribution

-It is native to the Andaman Islands, Assam, Arunachal Pradesh,Bangladesh, Cambodia, South-Central and Southeast China, East Himalaya, Hainan, India, Laos, Malaysia, Myanmar, the Nicobar Islands, Thailand, and Vietnam.
+It is native to India (including the Andaman and Nicobar Islands and the Assam region), Nepal, Bangladesh, Cambodia, southern China (including Hainan), Laos, Peninsular Malaysia, Myanmar, Thailand, and Vietnam.
 It grows in evergreen forests on a wide range of soils.

 Uses

 The fruit is harvested and used locally, eaten as a fruit, stewed or made into wine; it is also used medicinally to treat skin diseases.
 The bark, roots and wood are harvested for medicinal uses.
 The fruit is oval, colored yellowish, pinkish to bright red or purple, 2.5–3.5 cm in diameter, glabrous, with 2–4 large purple-red seed, with white aril.